AjarnSpencer/Teleprompter-Plus/README.md

 ![Teleprompter Plus](https://github.com/AjarnSpencer/teleprompter-plus/raw/main/build/icons/teleprompterplus.png)

 A professional grade, multi-platform, free software teleprompter for anyone to use.
 - **Note:** This repository is still missing some files and will not yet be ready for release until I (The Author), have uploaded all files, and then tried a fresh install of the teleprompter.
 However, the index.html file can be used standalone as a simple browser based teleprompter app too for those who wish to try it before it is ready as a repository.
 ---
+The file can be found at; [Browser-based Version of Teleprompter Plus](https://github.com/AjarnSpencer/Teleprompter-Plus/blob/main/browser-teleprompter/index.html)

 [![GitHub license](https://img.shields.io/badge/license-GPL3-blue.svg)](https://github.com/AjarnSpencer/teleprompter-plus/blob/main/LICENSE)
 [![GitHub release](https://img.shields.io/github/release/AjarnSpencer/teleprompter-plus.svg)](https://github.com/AjarnSpencer/teleprompter-plus/releases)